tomhoover/guide-programming-fundamentals-in-python/guide.md

 ##Setup

 ###Nitrous.IO
 To get started, we'll need a development environment.
 For this we'll use [Nitrous.io](https://www.nitrous.io/), a fast and free way to get a Python development environment up and running.
+Nitrous is a X. We are using it because Y.

 ####Setting up Nitrous.IO:

+*******rewrite this to make it really clear

 1. Create a [Nitrous.io](https://www.nitrous.io/) account.
 2. Once you've confirmed your email, create a Python/Django box.
 Once your box is ready, click the IDE button.